marcinruszkiewicz/doomfire/README.md

 This will run the fire in a separate thread while your rake tasks works in the main thread, and at the end of the task it will gracefully extinguish the fire and clear the terminal.

+## SDL

+Now with actual pixel manipulation!
+You can set the output to use the SDL2 library, which will put the output in a graphical window.
+It's a bit restricted right now to a small window and sometimes blows up, so I consider it a bit of an experiment.

+You need [libSDL2](http://www.libsdl.org/download-2.0.php) installed on your system (most likely through Homebrew, apt or whatever your system uses).
+The doomfire executable script will complain if you don't have it.

+    $ brew install sdl2

+Then you can run the executable:

+    $ doomfire --sdl

+And the output should be shown in a separate window.
+Closing the window will end the program after a few seconds of the ending animation.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/marcinruszkiewicz/doomfire.